PajoHack/eChapter-bookstore-PP5/README.md

 ## MoSCoW Prioritization

-For this project, we used the MoSCoW method for prioritizing features.
+For this project, I used the MoSCoW method for prioritizing features.
 Below is a breakdown of how features were categorized:

 ### Must-have